 SSEC members are invited to submit their webpages or their department pages with relevant personal data for posting on the Members Webpages page of the Early China Website.
-Please send submissions to pinesy at mscc.huji.ac.il.
-The members are responsible for updating the site in case their page expires or the address changes.
+Please send submissions to the websmaster (csanft at utk dot edu).
+The members are responsible for send an update if their page expires or the address changes.

 Early China Special Monograph Series No. 5